How The CDC's Reluctance To Use The 'F-Word' — Firearms — Hinders Suicide Prevention

 When people are going through difficult times or grappling with substance use or mental health issues, says Webster, "it could be, at least temporarily, you can mitigate that risk by having someone else hold the firearms for them."

-Other possible measures might include waiting periods before purchasing guns, licensing processes for gun buyers, or laws that keep firearms from those who are deemed a risk to themselves or others (so-called red flag laws).
+Other possible measures might include waiting periods before purchasing guns, licensing processes for gun buyers, or laws that keep firearms from those who are deemed a risk to themselves or others ("red flag" laws).

-None of those legislative options gets mentioned in the CDC's guide to states and communities about strategies for suicide prevention.
+None of those legislative options get mentioned in the CDC's guide to strategies for suicide prevention for states and communities.

 A spokesperson for the CDC told NPR that "some laws or policies to potentially reduce firearm suicides (e.g., red flag laws) have not been rigorously evaluated.
 CDC selected examples with ample evaluation using the criteria for inclusion in the front of the technical package.
 We are always reassessing the evidence and will update the evidence as it becomes available."